A brown chequered snake draped over a student's arm

 Teaching and modules

-You’ll round off your degree by completing an independent research project on a relevant topic of your choice.
-It’s a great opportunity to look at an area that interests you in more depth while demonstrating everything you’ve learned.
+In years two and three, you’ll build on your knowledge of these core topics by focusing on behaviour, breeding and animal health in relation to zoo animals and wildlife.
+Finally, you’ll complete an independent research project on a topic of your choice.
+It’s a great opportunity to dive deeper into an area that interests you in more depth while demonstrating everything you’ve learned.

 Modules are subject to change and availability, and may vary by location.
 If you have the choice of optional modules, these are indicated with a *.